 Note: Check out more information here on how to repurpose content for your company: “72 Genius Ideas to Repurpose Your Content.”

 - Click to tweet.
 Get a quote from your blog that is relevant.

 Social media platform: Twitter

 - Quote or Tip on Image.
 My favorite. 🙂

-Social media platforms: Twitter, Google, Pinterest, LinkedIn, Instagram, Facebook.
-Also, note to optimize image size to specs of the platform because it varies.
+Social media networks: Twitter, Google My Business, Pinterest, LinkedIn, Instagram, Facebook.
+Also, note to optimize image dimensions according to the social media platform because it varies.

-Social media platforms: Pinterest, Google, and other platforms.
-You can even go further by slicing and dicing the infographic into several sections to share to other platforms.
+Social media networks: Pinterest, Google My Business, LinkedIn, Facebook, and Instagram.
+You can even go further by slicing and dicing a long infographic into several sections to post other social media platforms.

-Social media platforms: Slideshare.
-Also, you can slice and dice it to different images.
+Social media networks: SlideShare and Facebook Also, you can slice and dice it to different images.

 You can even convert your slides to a video.